Homesteading Family Logo

 Again, if you know your climate, the length of your growing season, your average temperatures and if you have healthy soil, then many plants can be directly sown outdoors with no problems.

 For us in North Idaho, we will always start tomatoes, peppers, cucumbers, long-day brassicas and melons indoors because our growing season isn’t long enough.
+(Here are our 7 tips for successfully growing tomatoes in colder climates.)

 However, colder-weather crops such as lettuces can be directly sown in early Spring.